I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dmusprop/ns-dmusprop-_synth_stats.md

 ## Members

-`CPUPerVoice`

-Specifies the CPU usage per voice, which is expressed as a percentage (a fraction multiplied by 100).

-`FreeMemory`

-Specifies the amount of free memory in bytes.
-This is the storage that remains available for downloading additional DLS data resources.

-`LostNotes`

-Specifies the number of notes lost.
-Notes can be dropped if the number of simultaneous voices exceeds the maximum specified by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537405">KSPROPERTY_SYNTH_PORTPARAMETERS</a> property.
-For additional information, see <a href="https://msdn.microsoft.com/fb1e6c36-02b4-41a6-b9c4-09f393d389db">Voice Allocation</a>.

-`PeakVolume`

-Specifies the peak volume level expressed as decibels multiplied by 100.

-`TotalCPU`

-Specifies the total CPU usage (all voices), which is expressed as a percentage (a fraction multiplied by 100).

 `ValidStats`

 Specifies which members of the SYNTH_STATS structure contain valid data.
 This member is a bitfield whose value is either zero or a bitwise OR of one or more of the following flag bits: